oclipa/reactjs-cheat-sheet/README.md

 In any event, if you want to avoid making the configuration accessible in source control, the standard approach is to store the config in a separate file.
 This file can then be excluded from source control.

 In the case of git, add the following to `.gitignore`:

-`relative/path/to/fire.js`
+* `relative/path/to/fire.js`

 Rather than obfuscation, firebase security depends on the correct access permissions being setup for the project.
 There are two main steps that should be taken:
 1. Configure the database to only allow connections from the production domain.
    * For localhost testing, create a separate database instance under a different google id.
 1. Setup proper access rules for the database and storage.

-These steps are discussed in deeper depth in the following document:
+These steps are discussed in greater depth in the following document:
 * [https://medium.com/@impaachu/how-to-secure-your-firebase-project-even-when-your-api-key-is-publicly-available-a462a2a58843](https://medium.com/@impaachu/how-to-secure-your-firebase-project-even-when-your-api-key-is-publicly-available-a462a2a58843)

 </div>